 Learn how to hit for a high batting average and increase power

 The best way to hit for power (hit more doubles and home runs) and hit for a high batting average is with our Multi-Swing Method.
-Inventor of The Laser Strap; Clinton Balgera created the Multi-Swing Method to train players to hit for power and a high batting average.
+Inventor of The Laser Power Swing Trainer; Clinton Balgera created the Multi-Swing Method to train players to hit for power and a high batting average.